 The Laffer Curve assumes that companies will respond to increased revenue from tax cuts by creating jobs.
 Several other factors have emerged since the 2008 financial crisis, which revealed this isn't always true.
 Businesses didn’t use money from the Bush tax cuts and the Troubled Asset Relief Program bailouts to create jobs.
 Instead, they saved it, sent it out to stockholders as dividends, repurchased their stocks or invested overseas.
 None of those activities created the U.S. jobs needed to give the economic boost Laffer described.

 Also, the economy has become more capital- and technology-intensive and less labor intensive.
 So, businesses are more disposed to use tax cuts to buy computers and other labor-saving equipment than to hire new workers.

-For example, President Bush cut taxes in 2001 (JGTRRA) and 2003 (EGTRRA).
-The economy grew, and revenues increased.
+For example, President Bush cut taxes in 2001 with the Jobs and Growth Tax Relief Reconciliation Act and in 2003 with the Economic Growth and Tax Relief Reconciliation Act.
+The economy grew and revenues increased.
 Supply-siders, including the president, said that it was because of the tax cuts.
 Other economists point to lower interest rates as the real stimulator of the economy.
-The FOMC lowered the Fed Funds rate from 6 percent at the beginning of 2001 to a low of 1 percent by June 2003.
-(Source: "Historical Fed Funds Rate," New York Federal Reserve.)
+The Federal Open Market Committee lowered the fed funds rate from 6 percent at the beginning of 2001 to a low of 1 percent by June 2003.